return42/sphkerneldoc/linux_src_doc/net/sunrpc/sched_c.rst

 rpc_malloc
 ==========

-.. c:function:: void *rpc_malloc(struct rpc_task *task, size_t size)
+.. c:function:: int rpc_malloc(struct rpc_task *task)

-    allocate an RPC buffer
+    allocate RPC buffer resources

     :param struct rpc_task \*task:
-        RPC task that will use this buffer
+        RPC task

-    :param size_t size:
-        requested byte size

 .. _`rpc_malloc.description`:

 Description
 -----------

+A single memory region is allocated, which is split between the RPC call and RPC reply that this task is being used for.
+When this RPC is retired, the memory is released by calling rpc_free.

-To prevent rpciod from hanging, this allocator never sleeps, returning NULL and suppressing warning if the request cannot be serviced immediately.
+To prevent rpciod from hanging, this allocator never sleeps, returning -ENOMEM and suppressing warning if the request cannot be serviced immediately.
 The caller can arrange to sleep in a way that is safe for rpciod.

 Most requests are 'small' (under 2KiB) and can be serviced from a mempool, ensuring that NFS reads and writes can always proceed,